TomOnTime/timetravelpdb/README.md

 How it works:

-As you know, time is the 4th dimmension.
+As you know, time is the 4th dimension.
 Every moment is another universe.
 Pretty trippy, eh?

 TTPDB simply records a pointer to the current universe before